 With the Tax Cuts and Job Act brought into action just last year, businesses and citizens everywhere are still trying to wrap their heads around how these comprehensive changes translate to their business.
-One of the most noticeable changes the Act has brought about is the lower corporate tax rate that was implemented.
+One of the most noticeable changes the Act has brought about is the lower corporate tax rate.
 However, it does not stop there.

 In short, this new incentive enables business owners to take a deduction and only pay taxes on 80% of their net adjusted income, instead of their entire profit.
-That said, this calculation can vary and it’s important to consult with an expert to determine how much of this deduction should be applied.
+That said, this calculation can vary and it’s important to consult with a financial planning expert to determine how much of this deduction should be applied.

 What exactly is Qualified Business Income (QBI) Deduction?